montehurd/macos-notes-extraction/README.md

 	- cd ~/macos-notes-extraction
 - from terminal run this file:
 	- ./extract-notes.sh

-when run notes should appear as files in a new "notes" folder in the directory
+extracted notes should appear as files in ~/macos-notes-extration/notes

 limitations:
 - plain text in notes is readable, but attachments such as images aren't decoded